awsdocs/amazon-ec2-user-guide/doc_source/burstable-performance-instances-how-to.md

 # Work with burstable performance instances<a name="burstable-performance-instances-how-to"></a>

 The steps for launching, monitoring, and modifying these instances are similar\.
 The key difference is the default credit specification when they launch\.

-If you do not change the default credit specification, the default is that:
+Each burstable performance instance family comes with the following *default credit specification*:
 + T4g, T3a and T3 instances launch as `unlimited`
-+ T3 instances on a Dedicated Host launch as `standard`
++ T3 instances on a Dedicated Host can only launch as `standard`
 + T2 instances launch as `standard`

+You can [change the default credit specification](#burstable-performance-instance-set-default-credit-specification-for-account) for the account\.

 **Topics**
 + [Launch a burstable performance instance as Unlimited or Standard](#launch-burstable-performance-instances)